 - Malfunctioning blower: A defective motor or unbalanced fan can halt airflow over the evaporator coil.

-When your AC freezes up, contact the NATE-certified pros at Winnipeg Supply Service Experts to fix the issue.
+When your AC freezes up, contact the ACE-certified pros at Winnipeg Supply Service Experts to fix the issue.
 We have lots of experience helping homeowners troubleshoot their air conditioners, and we’re certain we can get things working again quickly.
 Contact us at 204-800-0613 to schedule air conditioning repair in Winnipeg with us now.

 *Not applicable to the Advantage Program.
 See your signed Advantage Program agreement for full details and exclusions.
 100% Satisfaction Guarantee is subject to certain restrictions and limitations as set forth in the applicable Terms and Conditions.